coderMicah/Spring-Framework/README.md

 # Dependency Injection Example

 This project is an example of how to use dependency injection in Java using the Spring Framework.
-The project uses both XML-based and annotation-based configuration for dependency injection and also demonstrates the use of the **@Autowired** annotation.
+The project uses both XML-based  configuration for dependency injection and also demonstrates the use of the **@Autowired** annotation.

 ## What is Dependency Injection?